n3rr/Diggersby/README.md

 ![diggersby_gambar](https://github.com/user-attachments/assets/030a9469-c907-4508-a189-e0f9018156ac)

 # Diggersby
 Diggersby is a tool designed to infiltrate and monitor Discord bots by utilizing the Discord Bot API.
-It automates the process of capturing messages from malicious bots.
+It streamlines the process of capturing messages from potentially malicious bots, enabling efficient tracking and analysis.

 ## Available in